danielrlc/article-view-js/README.md

 This app uses [this Express proxy server app](https://github.com/danielrlc/express-cors-proxy-server) to make API calls, to avoid CORS issues.
 Follow the [instructions here](https://github.com/danielrlc/express-cors-proxy-server/blob/main/README.md) to get that app set up.

-Then load up `index.js` from this app in your browser.
+Then load up `index.html` from this app in your browser.

 ## Project notes

 ### Accessibility

-Running a Lighthouse test on this page [Trump m√∂ter Biden en sista g√•ng ‚Äì d√§rf√∂r kan nattens debatt avg√∂ra valet](https://www.hbl.fi/artikel/sista-debatten-trump-biden-kan-avgora-valet-vagmastarstaterna-har-overraskat-forr/) flagged up a number of accessibility issues.
+Running a Lighthouse test on [this page](https://www.hbl.fi/artikel/sista-debatten-trump-biden-kan-avgora-valet-vagmastarstaterna-har-overraskat-forr/) flagged up a number of accessibility issues.

 #### Issue 1: "Heading elements are not in a sequentially-descending order"